Philipp Lenard: Deutsche Physik

+In his foreword to his four volume science textbook Deutsche Physik he argued that like everything that man creates, science is determined by race.

-Some measure of Lenard's views on certain scientists may be deduced through examination of Lenard's book, Great Men in Science, A History of Scientific Progress, first published in English in 1933.
-The book was translated into English by H. Stafford Hatfield with an introduction by his onetime student Edward Andrade of University College London, and was widely read in schools and universities after the Second World War.
+Lenard's book, Great Men in Science, A History of Scientific Progress, first published in English in 1933, claimed these men were all "Aryan scientists".
 The individual scientists selected for inclusion by Lenard do not include Einstein or Marie Curie, nor any other twentieth-century scientist.
-Andrade noted that "A strong individuality like that of the writer of this book is bound to assert strongly individual judgements".
 The publisher included what now appears to be a remarkable understatement on page xix of the 1954 English edition: "While Professor Lenard's studies of the men of science who preceded him showed not only profound knowledge but also admirable balance, when it came to men of his own time he was apt to let his own strong views on contemporary matters sway his judgment.
 In his lifetime he would not consent to certain modifications that were proposed in the last study of the series".

-Later life

-Lenard retired from Heidelberg University as professor of theoretical physics in 1931.
-He achieved emeritus status there, but he was expelled from his post by Allied occupation forces in 1945 when he was 83.
-The Helmholtz-Gymnasium Heidelberg had been named the Philipp Lenard Schule from 1927 until 1945.
-As part of the elimination of Nazi street names and monuments it was renamed in September 1945 by order of the military government.
-Lenard died in 1947 in Messelhausen, Germany.